 Registration certificate.
 Registration certificates (also called harmonised registration certificates) are issued for all motor vehicles used on the road, describing them (make, model, etc) and giving details of the registered keeper.
 You MUST notify the Driver and Vehicle Licensing Agency in Swansea as soon as possible when you buy or sell a motor vehicle, or if you change your name or address.
-For registration certificates issued after 27 March 1997, the buyer and seller are responsible for completing the registration certificates.
+The buyer and seller are responsible for completing the registration certificates.
 The seller is responsible for forwarding them to DVLA.
 The procedures are explained on the back of the registration certificates.

 Vehicle Excise Duty (VED).
 Vehicle Excise Duty MUST be paid on all motor vehicles used or kept on public roads.

 Statutory Off-Road Notification (SORN).
 This is a notification to the DVLA that a motor vehicle is not being used on the road.
 If you are the vehicle keeper and want to keep a motor vehicle untaxed and off the public road you MUST declare SORN - it is an offence not to do so.
 The vehicle will remain SORN until you sell, tax or scrap it.
 If your vehicle is unused or off the road it MUST have either a SORN declaration or valid insurance.